 Norwegian is the official language in this country, and this language is used in formal education.
 English is a foreign language with a high value in everyday life.

-The students will see information regarding the required documents after creating an international applicant account on the university website.
-The documents required can change between different universities.
-Identification documents with personal information regarding your nationality will be the same for all universities.
-Other documents required by universities are grade transcripts and an official copy of your bachelor’s degree.
 The University of Oslo accepts documents online, physically, and in English or Norwegian.
 This university offers clear instructions related to the requirements regarding documents, and it is very lenient towards countries with similar education systems.

 3. Request for a student residence permit

-4. Exceptions to the student residence permit
+4. Exemptions to the student residence permit

-There are some exceptions to the student residence permit.
 Some countries do not need visas to study in Norway.
 Students from Iceland, Sweden, Finland, and Denmark do not need one, but they need to register as inhabitants of Norway after six months.
 This process takes place in the tax office in Norway, where they are required to provide all their identification documents.